 Born in the Bronx, Shirley Leyro was raised in the Castle Hill Projects.
-She earned her PhD and is an Assistant Professor of Criminal Justice at Borough of Manhattan Community College – CUNY.
+She earned her Ph.D. and is an Associate Professor of Criminal Justice at Borough of Manhattan Community College – CUNY.
 A critical criminologist, Dr. Leyro’s research focuses on deportation effects – including the impact of fear resulting from the vulnerability to deportation.
 Her research interests include immigration, deportation, social disorganization, crimmigration, and the impact of all the above on mental health.
-Professor Leyro is currently working on a research project exploring the impact of deportability on belonging and membership of CUNY noncitizen students.
-Her latest publication, “Crimmigration, Deportability and the Social Exclusion of Noncitizen Immigrants,” discusses findings from her research, and is available via open access.
-She has a blog: The Académica: A Blog About This Latinx’s Struggles as I Navigate the Halls of the Ivory Tower, and is also a member of the Leadership Team for the Latina Researchers Network.
-Dr. Leyro is a certified Mental Health First Aid instructor, and is also part of the social media campaign: #thisiswhataprofessorlookslike.
-She is co-editor of “Outside Justice: Immigration and the Criminalizing Impact of Changing Policy and Practice.”
+Dr. Leyro has a background in organizing and activism, focused around immigration and immigrant rights, in particular: issues surrounding immigration enforcement and the criminalization of immigrants.
+As a result of her research findings, she became a Mental Health First Aid Instructor and collaborated with the New York City Department of Health and Mental Hygiene to give MHFA certification trainings across the City.
+Dr. Leyro is widely published, and has spoken about her research at various colleges, universities, and other institutions around the country.

 Social Justice Issues, Policy advocacy, Immigrant Health, Deviance, Critical Criminology, Criminology

 - Ph.D.
 The Graduate Center – CUNY, Criminal Justice,

 - M.A.
 John Jay College of Criminal Justice, Criminal Justice, 2003